VIP Go platform specific

 Typically, the only cleanup we run is

 wp search-replace on the domain if necessary.
-Ideally, the imported SQL would be ready to go as-is to make the switch over as fast as possible, but we can run wp-cli scripts if absolutely necessary.
+The SQL provided for import should be ready to go as-is to make the switch over as fast as possible.

 Q: How do delta imports work?

 Q: Does the theme need to be complete before we run the migration?